University of Toronto Mississauga: UTM Students' Union

-The University of Toronto Mississauga Students' Union (UTMSU) represents the interests of the undergraduate students at UTM through various clubs and events.
-A wide variety of clubs exist to represent different religions and cultures.
-Students are welcomed by meeting other students who share the same values and beliefs as they do.
-The Arab Students for Peace and World Change, Christian Unity Association, Erindale College of African Student Association and Chinese Students and Scholars Association (UTMCSSA), are just a few of the 86 clubs that UTM offers to students.
+The U of T Mississauga Students' Union (UTMSU) represents the interests of the undergraduate students at UTM and hosts various clubs and events.
+A wide variety of clubs exist, representing students in a range of religions and cultures.
+These include the Arab Students for Peace and World Change, Muslim Student Association, Christian Unity Association, Erindale College of African Student Association, and Chinese Students and Scholars Association (UTMCSSA).
 The UTMSU also offers many clubs that represent student hobbies such as Music Club, Drama Club, Anime Club, Cricket Club, Cycling Club and many more.

 At UTM, almost every academic department has an academic society.
-These societies are student-led organizations that focus on a specific program that the campus offers.
+These societies are student-led, faculty-endorsed organizations that focus on a specific program area.
 Students are able to work with others who are enrolled in the same program where they can discuss and participate in a variety of academic goals.

-Prior to the incoming school year, the UTM student union organizes frosh week, an event held annually aimed at welcoming first year students into the University.
-Hosting approximately 1,200 students every year, UTM frosh week offers a variety of events and activities meant to introduce students into University life and allow first year students to meet other incoming students.
+The UTMSU organizes frosh week, an event held annually aimed at welcoming first year students into the university.
+Hosting approximately 1,200 students every year, UTM frosh week offers a variety of events and activities meant to introduce students to university life and allow first year students to meet other incoming students.
 Frosh week events are held both on and off the UTM campus.
 Featured at the 2011 frosh week Shawn Desman performed for students at The Blind Duck.
-Other frosh week activities included off campus visits to Medieval Times, Canada's Wonderland and the St. George U of T campus.
+Other frosh week activities included off campus visits to Medieval Times, Canada's Wonderland and the U of T St. George campus.